michaeltao0713/arch-docs/03_Post-Installation/03_Basic-Hyprland.md

 Brower: I like Vivaldi (I can no longer like without tab stacks/groups).
 Install `vivaldi` with pacman.

 File Manager: For something with a GUI, use `thunar` or `dolphin`.
-I use a CLI file manager because I'm cool: `yazi`.
+You can also use a terminal based file manager like `yazi`.
+I used one for a while because it was nifty, but you run into problems like your browser being unable to open them, and not having the basic functionality of downloading a file.

+I use `thunar`.
+Make sure to install the `xdg-desktop-portal-gtk` package to allow for browsers or an app like discord to open it.

 Application Manager: You'll want one so you can launch apps without a terminal.
 Install `rofi-wayland`.